pefarrell/pefarrell.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

 <p>2024-09-23: I will give a plenary talk at a conference on <a href="https://www2.karlin.mff.cuni.cz/~prusv/ncmm/conference/mpde/info.html">Modelling, partial differential equations analysis and computational mathematics in material sciences</a> in Prague.</p>
+<p>2024-05-20: I will give a plenary talk at the <a href="https://hpcse.it4i.cz/HPCSE24/">HPCSE 2024 High Performance Computing in Science and Engineering conference</a> in Soláň, Czechia.<p>
 <p>2024-03-06: I will attend the annual <a href="https://excalibur.ac.uk/projects/excalibur-fusion-use-case-project-neptune-neutrals-plasma-turbulence-numerics-for-the-exascale/">UKAEA NEPTUNE</a> workshop.</p>
 <p>2024-02-07: I will teach a graduate school on using Firedrake to solve PDEs at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.</p>
 <p>2024-01-15: Pablo Brubeck will talk in a minisymposium at <a href="https://www.ci2ma.udec.cl/wonapde2024/">WONAPDE 2024</a> in Concepción, Chile.<p>